 Older men juggling younger women: so cliché!
 Noor Alfallah is the exemplar of a more modern mash-up.
 Raven-haired, poreless, and often accessorized by her very beautiful baby, Alfallah has become one of the most discussed women in Hollywood.
 And it’s not because she was an executive producer on the film The Apprentice.
 (Which she was.
 Trump called it a “cheap, defamatory, and politically disgusting hatchet job.”
 It’s that good.)

-After that fizzled, Alfallah began dating Berggruen, the American-German investor and founder of the nonpartisan political think tank that bears his name.
-That also ended, but the two have remained friends, even attending a Sting concert together last year.
+After that fizzled, there were rumors that Alfallah was dating Nicolas Berggruen, the American-German investor and founder of the nonpartisan political think tank that bears his name.
+The two were seen together attending a Sting concert together last year.
 (How many 30-year-olds appreciate Sting?
 Look out, Trudie!)
+“She has never dated Nicolas Berggruen,” says her consultant and adviser, Zara Rahim.
+“They are simply friends.”

 These romances might have been relinquished to Internet history had it not been for the intriguing entanglement with Pacino.
 According to Vogue Arabia, the unconventional couple bonded during the pandemic.
 “Al lives down the street from my house and we started spending every day together, playing chess and watching movies.
 It was like film school with Al Pacino,” she said.
 “I guess it just became something more.”